-The difference between and lies in the grain mixture used in their production, as well as the specific distillation and aging processes they undergo.
+The difference between rye and whiskey lies in the grain mixture used in their production, as well as the specific distillation and aging processes they undergo.
 Rye whiskey, also known as rye, is a type of whiskey that must be made from a grain mixture that is at least 51% rye.
 This means that the majority of the grain used to make rye whiskey is rye itself, while the remaining percentage can be made up of other grains such as corn, barley, or wheat.

 One key distinction between rye and whiskey is the prominence of rye in the former.
 Rye whiskey is known for its distinct and robust flavor profile, which is often characterized by its spiciness and complexity.
 The high rye content contributes to these flavor characteristics, giving rye whiskey a unique taste compared to other types of whiskey.